Letter of Jeremiah: Author

 As E. H. Gifford puts it, "The fact that Jeremiah had written one such letter to the captives seems to have suggested the idea of dignifying by his name another letter not written in reality till many ages after his death."
-Against the traditional view, most contemporary scholars agree that the author was not Jeremiah: one exception is the Roman Catholic commentator F. H. Reusch.
+Against the traditional view, most contemporary scholars agree that the author was not Jeremiah: one exception is the Catholic commentator F. H. Reusch.

 The chief arguments put forward are literary quality, as well as the religious depth and sensitivity.
 J. T. Marshall adds that the use of "seven generations" (v.
 3) rather than "seventy years" (Jer 29:10) for the duration of the exile "points away from Jeremiah towards one who deplored the long exile".
 The author may have been a Hellenistic Jew who lived in Alexandria, but it is difficult to say with certainty.
 The earliest manuscripts containing the Epistle of Jeremiah are all in Greek.
 The earliest Greek fragment (1st century BC) was discovered in Qumran.

 Gifford reports that in his time "the great majority of competent and impartial critics" considered Greek to be the original language.
 As one of these critics O. F. Fritzsche put it, "If any one of the Apocryphal books was composed in Greek, this certainly was."
 The strongest dissenter from this majority view was C. J. Ball, who marshalled the most compelling argument for a Hebrew original.
 However, Yale Semitic scholar C. C. Torrey was not persuaded: "If the examination by a scholar of Ball's thoroughness and wide learning can produce nothing better than this, it can be said with little hesitation that the language was probably not Hebrew."
 Torrey's own conclusion was that the work was originally composed in Aramaic.
 In recent years the tide of opinion has shifted and now the consensus is that the "letter" was originally composed in Hebrew (or Aramaic).